 Bottom line is – don’t accept just anyone.
 Take your time to learn more about the potential affiliate partner.”

 But are you the only one who is afraid of false promises and scams?
 Affiliates have their fears too.
-That’s why now it’s your turn to eliminate suspicions that your SaaS affiliate program is not a fraud.
+That’s why now it’s your turn to eliminate suspicions that your SaaS affiliate programs are not a fraud.
 How to do that?